Daisy Kenyon: Reception

 Chris Fujiwara, in a 2015 study of Preminger's films, draws attention to the fact that Daisy Kenyon is "possibly the first Hollywood film to allude to the internment of Japanese Americans during World War II."
 Dan, partly in an attempt to impress Daisy, takes a pro-bono case for a Japanese American war veteran whose land was confiscated while he was away fighting.
 Dan is physically attacked in the course of the case and ultimately loses it.
 The original screenplay had a scene depicting a racist judge, but the film censor Joseph Breen did not allow it.

+Arnaud Dephalese, in a 2026 study about PTSD in American cinema, considers the film exemplifies the moral critique introduced by Peter (Henry Fonda), one of Daisy Kenyon’s suitors and a traumatized soldier.
+Here, psychic trauma serves to reveal what lies beneath the surface: the apparent instability of the gentle Peter actually conceals strength and serenity.
+In contrast, the false confidence of the rich lawyer Dan (Dana Andrews) makes him unstable and indecisive.

 Daisy Kenyon holds an 86% rating on review aggregation website Rotten Tomatoes, based on seven reviews.
 Critics Roundup, a website that described itself as "the first movie review aggregator to select reviews based on writing quality instead of popularity", reported that 100% of 12 critics reviewed the film positively.
 The assessment is available through the Wayback machine.
 The website ceased to exist several years ago.